-If you’re traveling from Pune, the best option is by catching an MSRTC bus.
-These buses ply from Pune to Bhimashankar in every 30 minutes between 5.30 am and 4 pm.
-Another option is State Transport bus from Shivajinagar, Pune.
-If you’re traveling by your own vehicle, you have to take the Pune-Nashik highway and turn at the road leading to Bhimashankar.
+By road: The nearest cities are Pune and Mumbai, which are at a distance of 111 kilometres and 197 kilometres respectively.
+If you’re travelling from Pune, the best option is by catching an MSRTC bus.
+These buses ply from Pune to Bhimashankar every 30 minutes between 5.30 am and 4 pm.
+Another option is a State Transport bus from Shivajinagar, Pune.
+If you’re travelling by your own vehicle, you have to take the Pune-Nashik highway and turn on the road leading to Bhimashankar.

 It takes about 3-5 hours to reach Bhimashankar from Pune, by road.

-If you’re traveling from Mumbai, the best way is to travel by State transport buses that start from Mumbai Central, Parel, Kurla Nehrunagar, and Kalyan.
-You can get down at Ghodegaon or Manchar and from there it is easier to reach because of plenty of frequent buses plying to Bhimashankar.
-If you choose to travel by a private vehicle, you have to take the Mumbai-Pune highway and turn left at Wadgoan on the State Highway.
-After going about 12 kilometers, you will reach Chakan.
+If you’re travelling from Mumbai, the best way is to travel by State transport buses that start from Mumbai Central, Parel, Kurla Nehrunagar, and Kalyan.
+You can get down at Ghodegaon or Manchar and from there, it is easier to reach because of plenty of frequent buses plying to Bhimashankar.
+If you choose to travel by private vehicle, you have to take the Mumbai-Pune highway and turn left at Wadgoan on the State Highway.
+After going about 12 kilometres, you will reach Chakan.
 From here, drive through NH-50 to reach Manchar.
-You will reach Bhimashankar by going straight for about 65 kilometers on this route.
+You will reach Bhimashankar by going straight for about 65 kilometres on this route.

 It takes about 6-8 hours to reach Bhimashankar from Mumbai, by road.

-Pune junction is at a distance of 108 kilometers from Bhimashankar temple.
+By rail: Pune junction is at a distance of 108 kilometres from Bhimashankar temple.
 This is the nearest railway station.
 You can catch a cab or taxi from the station and reach the temple in about 3-4 hours.

-Trimbakeshwar temple is one of the twelve Jyotirling temples in India, and an important temple in the list of Jyotirlingas in Maharashtra.
+Trimbakeshwar temple is one of the twelve Jyotirling temples in India and an important temple in the list of Jyotirlingas in Maharashtra.
 The temple is situated in the Trimbak town of Nashik.
-There are three hills, namely, Brahmagiri, Nilagiri, and Kalagiri surrounding this magnificent temple.
+There are three hills, namely, Brahmagiri, Nilagiri, and Katagiri surrounding this magnificent temple.
 The main deity is the Shivling.

 To wash away his sins, he was advised to bathe in the holy river Ganga.
 At that time, Ganga didn’t flow on earth.
 Since Goddess Ganga was a consort of Lord Shiva, she permanently stayed inside his jata or hair locks.
 So, Gautama performed penance to please Shiva.
 When Shiva appeared, he requested that Ganga flow through the earth’s surface so that he could take a dip in the river and wash away his sins.
 Shiva knew that Gautama has accidentally committed the sin, and pleased by his devotion granted his wish.